FUEL-CRYPTO/fuel/README.md

      Command                                Description
      -------                                -----------
-     start_blockchain                       Start the Fuel blockchain node
-     stop_blockchain                        Stop the Fuel blockchain node
+     blockchain <start|stop|status>         Manage the blockchain process
-     register_node <protocol>://<ip>:<port> Register a new node on the blockchain network length                                 Display the current blockchain length
-     block <index>                          Display a block in the blockchain last                                   Display the last block in the blockchain
+     block <index>                          Display a block in the blockchain last                                   Display the last block in the blockchain length                                 Display the current blockchain length
+     register <protocol>://<ip>:<port>      Register a new node on the blockchain network

 Fuel Wallet Commands